simp/simp-doc/docs/FAQ/Omni_Env_Exists.rst

 Remember to assign nodes to this environment using your :term:`ENC` of choice.

-For a simple inbuilt solution, see :ref:`howto-simp-enc`.
+For a simple built-in solution, see :ref:`howto-simp-enc`.

 Puppet Enterprise Users
 -----------------------